-SIMILAR to weather predictions, election polls have been proved historically wrong following this year’s Federal election, leaving many Melbourne voters shocked.
+SIMILAR to weather predictions, election polls have been proven historically wrong following this year’s Federal election, leaving many Melbourne voters shocked.

 Here are three reasons I think the Liberal’s “miracle” came true.

 1. Labor isn’t about labour.

 In a word – Adani.
 “We will adhere to the science, the law, we won’t create sovereign risk,” Bill Shorten said countless times prior to the election.